Gamma-ray emission from the Seyfert galaxy NGC 4151: Multi-messenger implications for ultra-fast outflows

 \section{Introduction}

-Ultra-fast outflows (UFOs) have been discovered through observations of highly blue-shifted Fe XXV and Fe XXVI K-shell absorption lines in the X-ray spectra of AGN and quasars~\citep[][]{Chartas_2002,Chartas_2003,Chartas_2009,Pounds_2203,Dadina2005,Markovitz2006,Braito2007,Cappi2009,Reeves2009,Giustini2011,Gofford2011,Lobban2011,Dauser2012}.
-In particular, the definition of UFOs was first adopted in order to uniquely identify AGN-driven outflows featuring high ionization level and blueshifted lines with associated velocity $\gtrsim 10^4\,{\rm km}\,{\rm s}^{-1}$~\citep[][]{Tombesi_2010}.
-A systematic search performed in \citet{Tombesi_2010} showed that UFOs are common in nearby Seyfert galaxies ($z\lesssim 0.1$) with a detection fraction $\gtrsim 40\%$.
-Moreover, a photo-ionization modeling performed in \citet{Tombesi_2011} allowed the authors to constrain the typical UFO velocity in the range $u \sim 0.03-0.3c$.
-In addition, \citet{Tombesi2012} estimated that the typical distance of UFOs from the central supermassive black hole (SMBH) is of the order of sub-parsec scales and, in the same work, the typical values for mass loss rate ($\Dot{M}\sim 0.01-10\,{\rm M}_{\odot}\,{\rm yr}^{-1}$) and kinetic power ($\Dot{E}_{\rm kin} = \Dot{M} u^2/2 \sim 10^{41}-10^{46}\,{\rm erg}\,{\rm s}^{-1}$) were also derived.
+Ultra-fast outflows (UFOs) have been discovered through observations of highly blue-shifted Fe XXV and Fe XXVI K-shell absorption lines in the X-ray spectra of active galactic nuclei (AGN) and quasars~\cite{Chartas_2002,Chartas_2003,Chartas_2009,Pounds_2203,Dadina2005,Markovitz2006,Braito2007,Cappi2009,Reeves2009,Giustini2011,Gofford2011,Lobban2011,Dauser2012}.
+In particular, the definition of UFOs was first adopted in order to uniquely identify AGN-driven outflows featuring high ionization level and blue-shifted lines with associated velocity $\gtrsim 10^4\,{\rm km}\,{\rm s}^{-1}$~\cite{Tombesi_2010}.
+A systematic search performed in \cite{Tombesi_2010} showed that UFOs are common in nearby ($z\lesssim 0.1$) Seyfert galaxies with a detection fraction $\gtrsim 40\%$.
+Moreover, a photo-ionization modeling performed in \cite{Tombesi_2011} allowed the authors to constrain the typical UFO velocity in the range $u \sim 0.03c-0.3c$.
+In addition, the authors of \cite{Tombesi2012} estimated that the typical distance of UFOs from the central supermassive black hole (SMBH) is of the order of sub-parsec scales and, in the same work, the typical values for mass loss rate ($\Dot{M}\sim 0.01-10\,{\rm M}_{\odot}\,{\rm yr}^{-1}$) and kinetic power ($\Dot{E}_{\rm kin} = \Dot{M} u^2/2 \sim 10^{41}-10^{46}\,{\rm erg}\,{\rm s}^{-1}$) were also derived.

-UFOs could originate from accretion disc winds launched close to the central SMBH in AGNi~\citep[][]{Tombesi_2010, tombesi2013, tombesi2015, Gofford2013, Laurenti2021}.
-They are indeed mildly relativistic flows characterized by a wide opening angle \citep[][]{Nardini2015}, typically observed in the nearest parsecs from the SMBH \citep[see also][for a recent reviw]{Laha_2021}.
-Similar to other astrophysical diverging flows, UFOs can feature a bubble structure~\citep[][]{Faucher-Giguere-2012} characterized by an inner wind termination shock and an outer forward shock~\citep[][]{Zubovas2012, Costa2014}.